kubernetes/community/contributors/design-proposals/node/topology-manager.md

 misaligned, all communication between the CPU and the device can incur an additional hop over the processor interconnect fabric.
 - Container Network Interface (CNI)
-  - NICs including SR-IOV Virtual Functions have affinity to one NUMA node, with measurable performance ramifications.
+  - NICs including SR-IOV Virtual Functions have affinity to one socket, with measurable performance ramifications.

 *Related Issues:*